Toyota Land Cruiser SUV

 MPG, running costs & CO2

-The new 2.8-litre four-cylinder diesel engine, which replaced the less fuel-efficient 3.0-litre diesel engine in the middle of 2015, returns up to 39.2mpg and emits 194g/km, for an annual road tax bill of £265.
 Insurance will be expensive, but as this car is so reliable you can trust that servicing and maintenance costs will be reasonable.
-Just make sure you budget for replacement tyres and clutches if you plan on off-roading or towing.
-Both activities are sure to wear out the car more quickly.
+Just make sure you budget for extra wear and tear if you plan on frequent off-roading or towing.
+Both activities are sure to wear out parts like the tyres and clutch more quickly.

 Engines, drive & performance

 If you've just come from the driving seat of a small car like the Ford Fiesta, the Toyota Land Cruiser will feel heavy, unwieldy and intimidating to drive.
-The vague steering is another disappointment, and there's precious little feedback.
-Along winding roads, the car often feels as though it's lumbering.
+The slow steering is another disappointment, and as you need to put in a lot of steering lock and there's precious little feedback or self-centering.
+Along winding roads, the car often feels as though it's lumbering from one corner to the next, where there’s plenty of body lean.

-The addition of electronically controlled suspension reduces body lean, while road and wind noise at motorway speeds is not as bad as you might imagine, given the blunt nose and chunky tyres.
-The Land Cruiser’s four-cylinder diesel engine offers respectable CO2 emissions, but it isn't as smooth (or fast) as the Land Rover Discovery’s 3.0-litre six-cylinder engine, and the Volkswagen Touareg has lower CO2 emissions.
-Nevertheless, the Land Cruiser’s engine suits its workhorse character.
+The addition of electronically controlled suspension in the Invincible trim reduces body lean slightly, while road and wind noise at motorway speeds is not as bad as you might imagine, given the blunt nose and chunky tyres.
+The Land Cruiser’s four-cylinder diesel engine isn't hugely smooth or fast, but it suits the car's workhorse character.
+Despite having 175bhp, the Land Cruiser is a very heavy car and this shows when you’re accelerating - 0-62mph takes a leisurely 12.7 seconds with the automatic gearbox, and the top speed is 108mph.
+A manual gearbox redues its accleration time to 12.1 seconds.

 Interior & comfort

 The Toyota Land Cruiser's rattle-free cabin is a testament to its excellent build quality.
 However, the car is far from perfect.
-Despite a new adjustable Adaptive Variable Suspension system which is designed to react to – and smooth out – rough roads, the Toyota never seems totally settled.
-It offers a variety of driver settings.
-However, in comfort mode it wallows and floats, while in the dynamic setting its body fidgets over the smallest lumps and bumps.
+Despite a new adjustable Kinetic Dynamic Suspension system which is designed to react to – and smooth out – rough roads, the Toyota never seems totally settled.
+It offers a variety of driver settings but in comfort mode it wallows and floats, while in the dynamic setting its body fidgets over the smallest lumps and bumps.
+Motorists that are used to smartphone integration in cars might be disappointed to learn that Apple CarPlay or Android Auto are not offered as part of any Land Cruiser trim level, or even as an option.

 Practicality & boot space